1992 Cameroonian presidential election

 Presidential elections were held in Cameroon on 11 October 1992.
-They were the first presidential election since multi-party politics had been legalised, and were also the first to feature more than one candidate.
-Incumbent Paul Biya won with 39.98% of the vote.
-Voter turnout was 71.9%.
+They were the first multi-party presidential election since multi-party politics had been legalised.
+They were also the first to feature more than one candidate.
+Incumbent Paul Biya won with 40% of the vote.
+Voter turnout was 72%.

+The SDF accused the incumbent government of election fraud.
+International election monitors questioned the validity of the results.

 Background

 The 1992 presidential elections were a crucial moment in Cameroon's post-independence history.
 Although an assortment of opposition leaders—most importantly the anglophone Social Democratic Front leader John Fru Ndi—furiously opposed President Biya and sought to unseat him between 1990 and 1992, they were ultimately unable to do so.
 Although opposition was successful in forcing Biya to accept multi-party politics and severely pressured his regime, he nevertheless retained control of the country and faced a divided opposition in the 1992 elections.
 The opposition's failure to present a single candidate offered a significant advantage to Biya, as the electoral law did not provide for a second round, and therefore the opposition candidates could not unite against Biya in the event he failed to win a majority.